How to turn a mirror into a chalkboard using chalkboard paint. A quick and easy DIY project that transforms an old dresser mirror.

 The first thing I did was to remove the back so I could get the mirror out.
 Then I cleaned the dust and dirt off the mirror and the frame.

-I've been wanting to try spray chalk paint for a while and this was the perfect project for it, so I picked up Krylon’s chalky finish spray paint in Slate and Classic White.
-I used the slate as a base coat and then I used the classic white over that.
+I've been wanting to try spray chalk paint for a while and this was the perfect project for it, so I picked up some chalky finish spray paint in gray and white.
+I used the gray as a base coat and then I used the classic white over that.

-Simply take your chalk and use the side, rather than the tip, to rub the entire surface vertically and then horizontally.
-Once your chalkboard is completely covered, take a soft, damp cloth and clean the surface.
+Simply take your chalk and use the side, rather than the tip, to rub the entire surface.
+Make sure you rub the chalk vertically and horizontally.
+After you've completely covered your board with chalk, take a soft, damp cloth and clean the surface.
 Now your chalkboard is ready for fun!

 I've wanted a chalkboard calendar for as long as I can remember, which is why I originally got the old window, so that's what I made.
-This actually worked out better because I can see the whole month, instead of 1 week at a time with the old window.
+This actually worked out better because I can see the whole month's list of activities.

 I love how it turned out and it'll be fun to do different themes every month.